-IST 1163 Concepts of Database Design
+IST 1163 Database and SQL Concepts

 This course is an introduction to the design and manipulation of relational databases.
 Emphasis is placed on creation, manipulation, extraction, and display of data from existing databases.
 QBE and SQL are explored.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.